emberui/emberui/README.md

 @ghedamat for many bug fixes, tooling, tests

-@heycarsten for the first version of the calenar
+@heycarsten for the first version of the calendar

 @addepar, @ryanflorence for component code